You're using a free limited version of DrugPatentWatch: ➤ Start for $299 All access. No Commitment.

 This drug has one hundred and twenty-two patent family members in forty-five countries.

 The generic ingredient in PRADAXA is dabigatran etexilate mesylate.
 There are twenty-six drug master file entries for this compound.
-Eighteen suppliers are listed for this compound.
+Seventeen suppliers are listed for this compound.
 Additional details are available on the dabigatran etexilate mesylate profile page.

 AI Deep Research